toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

 To represent our problem in pytoulbar2, it is necessary to define discrete decision variables.
 The variables will represent the various choices that can be made to build a solution to the problem.
-In the sudoku puzzle, decision variables are typically the different cells of the grid.
+In the Sudoku puzzle, decision variables are typically the different cells of the grid.
 Their values would be the possible integers they can be assigned to, from 1 to 9.
-We use the AddVariable function of the cfn object to make the variables.
+We use the makeEnumeratedVariable function of the wcsp object to make the variables.

 .. code-block:: c++